 The incredible women we serve prove that every day.

-This blog was written by Paulina Stachnik, Campaign Manager at Women for Women International – UK and was originally posted on Refinery29 in January 2018.
+This blog was written by Paulina Stachnik, Digital and Campaigns Lead at Women for Women International – UK and was originally posted on Refinery29 in January 2018.

 600 of our programme participants in the DRC have graduated from our 12-month social and economic empowerment programme.
 It was a chance for our programme graduates to reflect on their journey and share their achievements with their classmates, families and wider communities.